polytope-labs/ismp/req_res_handling.md

 ## Validating state machine

-Before messages are processed the consensus client and state machine need to be validated, there needs to be a check for expired and frozen clients, as well as a check that ensures the challenge period for the state commitment referred to by the proof has elapsed.
+Before messages are processed the consensus client and state machine need to be validated, they both need to be checked to ensure they are not expired or frozen, lastly a check that ensures the challenge period for the state commitment referred to by the proof has elapsed needs to be present, message handling can only proceed if these checks pass.
 The client validation algorithm is described as follows:

 ```rust